-A contiguous buildable back lot may be available for purchase from the Verandas B&B. There is currently a “gentlemen’s agreement” for guest parking in that space.
+A contiguous buildable back lot may be available for purchase from the Verandas B&B for around $31,000.
+There is currently a “gentlemen’s agreement” for guest parking in that space.

 The Inn has seven spacious guest rooms–all with private bathroom with shower, one with 2-person jetted tub combo with shower.
 Two guestrooms have a claw footed tub, one combo with shower, one separate from shower.
 There are 3 common areas where guests can gather or relax and two porches.